Medapureddy/Credit-card-Defaulter-project/README.md

 5) Building ML model using various algorithms and comparing them
 6) Conclusion

+Can be further enhanced by deploying the model on flask.

 **Features:**

 **LIMIT_BAL**: **Continuous.** Credit Limit of the person.